 You may not think of the money raised during your campaign as sales.
-But often crowdfunding is really pre-selling tangible goods, such as books, CDs and DVDs.
-Those transactions are subject to sales tax when sold, and intangibles, such as e-books or chats with the artist or other services, may be, too.
+But often crowdfunding is really pre-selling tangible goods, such as books, CDs and DVDs, which could be subject to sales tax.
+The rules governing sales tax vary from state to state, and the Supreme Court recently ruled that states have the authority to require merchants to collect sales tax on purchases, even when the business doesn't have a physical presence in the state.
+As states enact new Internet sales tax laws, small online retailers are facing uncertainty and the prospect of added complexity.

-The rules governing sales tax vary from state to state.
-However, a "merchants" are typically responsible for sales tax on Internet sales to customers in states where their business has a physical presence.
-Again, thinking ahead can avoid an unexpected tax bill, and you can prepare by collecting backer zip codes, as mentioned above.